 Pre-Physical Therapy Advising

 Physical therapy is an integral and unique component of health care.
 As a health profession, physical therapy focuses on the neuromuscular, musculoskeletal and cardiopulmonary systems of the human body as these systems relate to human motion and function.
 The physical therapist must be dedicated to promoting health, preventing disease, and rehabilitating people disabled by injury or disease.
-Currently in Virginia patients must first obtain a referral from a Physician before seeing a physical therapy for treatment.
-The Physical Therapy Profession has initiatives in many states to allow PTs to see patients without a physicians referral.
-Graduate schools are now offering Doctorates in Physical Therapy (DPT) degrees in preparation for the approval of these initiatives.
-Though it is possible to obtain a Masters in PT to work as a PT, the trend is toward DPT degrees.
-Therefore, I would recommend DPT programs over MPT programs.
+Graduates of physical therapy school will receive a Doctorate in Physical Therapy (DPT).

 As a college student preparing for graduate work in physical therapy, you should be aware of several steps necessary for admission into an accredited physical therapy program:

 - Contact PT education programs to learn what prerequisites are required